twolfson/twolfson.com/articles/slacks-source-code-is-beautiful.md

 https://github.com/plaidchat/plaidchat/issues/121

 # Reading source code intimidates me
 Don't feel intimidated.
 Most of the time, the source code of websites is awful to read; minified, obfuscated, and with horrible control structures.

-Additionally, I have been reading source code since I got my hands on Firefox 3.0 and got very well practiced in my time at [Ensighten][] (e.g. try visiting a JavaScript heavy ecommerce site, looking at their source code, and finding out what existing JavaScript hooks exist to track an "Add to cart" click).
+As with most things, this takes time and practice.
+I have been reading source code since I got my hands on Firefox 3.0 and got very well practiced in my time at [Ensighten][].

+For example: try visiting a JavaScript heavy ecommerce site, looking at the source code, and finding existing JavaScript hooks exist to track an "Add to cart" click (typical use case for analytics).

 [Ensighten]: https://www.ensighten.com/